velusamy-3/Localisation-System-Agent-2-/README.md

 ## 🚀 Overview

-This project is designed to fully automate the process of:
+This system automates the complete process of:

 * Cloning a live website without source code access
-* Converting it into a static, deployable version
+* Converting it into a fully static version
 * Rewriting all visible content for a target market
-* Producing a ready-to-deploy output
+* Producing a deployment-ready output

-The system eliminates manual effort in website localisation and reconstruction.
+The result is a **fully localised static website** with zero manual effort.

 ---